mchalapuk/hyper-text-slider/doc/javascript-api.md

 hermes.boot();
 ```

-...or event consider implementing bootup by yourself.
+...or even consider implementing bootup by yourself.

 *@see* - [hermes-autoboot](class-names.md#hermes-autoboot)